-1. Whether the officer had probable cause to believe the defendant was in violation of OCGA § 40-6-391.

-2. Whether the officer properly advised the defendant of their rights by reading the appropriate Implied Consent notice.

-3. Whether the defendant refused the test OR

-4. Whether the test showed an unlawful drug or alcohol concentration AND whether the test was administered by a person possessing a valid permit on an instrument approved by the GBI with all of its parts attached and in good working order as prescribed by the manufacturer.
+- 1. Whether the officer had probable cause to believe the defendant was in violation of OCGA § 40-6-391. - 2.
+Whether the officer properly advised the defendant of their rights by reading the appropriate Implied Consent notice. - 3.
+Whether the defendant refused the test OR - 4.
+Whether the test showed an unlawful alcohol concentration AND whether the test was administered by a person possessing a valid permit on an instrument approved by the GBI with all of its parts attached and in good working order as prescribed by the manufacturer.
+Pursuant to statute, a copy of the operator's permit and an original copy of the report shall be sufficient to satisfy this requirement.